 Sankin-kotai was one of the symbolic systems which represented the influence of the Tokugawa Shogunate.
 In this system, all feudal lords had to come and reside in Edo.
 They were forced to move all the way from their dominance to Edo, every other year, which cost them a lot of money and decreased their influence in the dominance.
 In addition, their family was not allowed to leave Edo, and were treated as hostages.
 This ensured that the feudal lords would always come back and wouldn’t revolt against the Shogunate.
 This, in combination with many other regulations, was all intended to weaken the threat to the central administration.

-At first, the Tokugawa Shogunate encouraged foreign trade, though after learning this threatened his position, Ieyasu Tokugawa closed off the country, this is known as the Sakoku policy.
+At first, the Tokugawa Shogunate encouraged foreign trade, though after learning this threatened their position, they closed off the country, this is known as the Sakoku policy.
 It meant Japan closed the borders, and restricted any international trade or economical activities with other countries.
 Traveling abroad was also not allowed, even Japanese who left the country weren’t able to return.
-Only The Netherlands , China and England for a short period of time, were allowed to conduct trade from Dejima, a small island in front of Nagasaki, a coastal city in Kyushu region.
+Only The Netherlands, China and England for a short period of time, were allowed to conduct trade from Dejima, a small island in Nagasaki, a coastal city in Kyushu region.
 The Shogunate also banned missionary activities which could possibly lead to the spread of the Christianity throughout the country.
 All this enabled the Shogunate to become stronger and benefit from the trades exclusively.

 Under the strict restrictions and the closure, Japan developed an unique culture and traditions.
-The Tokugawa Shogunate brought peace and that brought prosperity to Japan and the Edo period is characterised by many cultural outings.
+The Tokugawa Shogunate brought peace and that brought prosperity to Japan and the Edo period is characterized by many cultural outings.
 The Genroku culture flourished in the late 17th to the early 18th century, with Kyoto and Osaka at its center.
 Both cities developed as a business and economical center with a great number of wealthy merchants.
 The culture strongly reflects the lifestyle of those successful citizens rather than conventional Samurai or aristocrats.
 Some art forms such as Kabuki and Haiku emerged and became very popular in a short time.
-Haiku is a form of short poem which consists of 17 syllables.
+Kabuki is a Japanese traditional theatre (Read; Complete Guide to Kabuki) and Haiku is a form of short poem which consists of 17 syllables.
 Matsuo Basho is a famous poet who is dedicated to the development of Haiku.

 Another part of the Edo culture is called Kasei Culture, developed from the mid-18th century, and the center has moved to Edo.
 It resonated more with the ordinary people, and was widely accepted by citizens from the middle and lower classes.
 A variety of books and novels were published which mainly focused on the humorous aspects of the daily life.
 Traditional artworks such as Ukiyo-e also became popular with world-famous artists such as Utagawa Hiroshige and Katsushika Hokusai.